pfichtner/pacto/README.md

 - 🧩 **Supports complex models** – Works seamlessly with nested DTOs.
 - 🚀 **Easy adoption** – Integrates into existing Java projects with minimal setup.

-With **pacto**, you get reliable consumer-driven contract tests with less effort and fewer mistakes.
+With **pacto**, you get reliable consumer-driven contract tests powered by [Pact](https://docs.pact.io/) with less effort and fewer mistakes.

 ---